shabeer-syed/acesinehrs/_pages/starterguide.md

 ```
 ## Algorithms
 ### Introduction
 * Most indicators are ready to be used after merging the correct code list with your prepared ACE data file.
-However, a significant proportion of indicators rely on rule-based algorithms to ensure coded measures meet appropriate cut-off criteria and preventing misclassifications.
+However, many indicators rely on rule-based algorithms to ensure coded measures meet appropriate cut-off criteria and prevent misclassifications.
 Algorithms include age-restrictions, exclusions of accidental injuries, genetic predispositions (bone diseases), traumatic birth injuries or maternal-child transmissions during birth (see below).
  * For GP records, we define indicators by combining information recorded in Read codes, prescriptions, referral fields and validated self-report measures (continuous variables needing re-coding) routinely administered by GPs or nurses (e.g. alcohol use).
  * For hospital and death registration records, we define indicators by combining codes from the International Classification of Diseases 9th/10th edition (ICD-9/10), the Classification of Interventions and Procedures (OPCS-4) and HES-APC discharge/admission fields.

-**Time restrictions:** The validated ACE indicators are time sensitive and applies any time between 2 years before birth and 10 years after birth.
+**Time restrictions:** The validated ACE indicators are time sensitive and apply any time between 2 years before birth and 10 years after birth.
 However, most child maltreatment and high-risk presentations of child maltreatment are limited to 2 years before to 3, or 5 years after birth.
-Ascertaining correct time periods in relation children's birthdate is essential.
+Ascertaining the correct exposure time in relation to children's birthdate is essential.
 {: .notice--danger}

 ## Applying algorithms using the code lists built-in helper functions
 Here, we list steps to apply rule-based algorithms and obtain valid indicators:

 * **1. Merge code lists.** Merge the new combined "ACE specific data file" with your relevant code list. *Note: In the above R script example, the code list is already automatically merged with the new combined "ACE specific data file"*.
-* *Keep only unique recordings.* Having merged the code lists, many recordings will be duplicated as each ACE code is iterated over both children’s and parents IDs.
+* *Keep only unique recordings.* After merging the code lists, many recordings will be duplicated as the ACE codes are iterated over both children’s and parents IDs.
 In R or Python, we recommend  removing duplicate recordings using  `e.g. "aces_data %>% dplyr::distinct(patid,medcode,eventdate,system,source,individual,.keep_all=T)`

-* **2. Filter/subset the data against 1-2 criteria** The ACEs code list were developed with built-in "helper variables".
-After merging the code lists with your ACE specific file you should have extra variables to filter or subset values against, and retaining only data with valid indicators.
-We provide an example below using "if-then" assumptions to rows where the "Code" column value is present in the code list and additional conditions are met.
+* **2. Filter/subset the data against 1-2 criteria** The ACEs code lists were developed with built-in "helper variables".
+After merging the code lists with your ACE-specific file, you should have extra variables to filter or subset values against and retain only data with valid indicators.
+We provide an example below using "if-then" assumptions to rows where the "Code" column value is present in the code list, and additional conditions are met.

 ```ruby
 mmhps_depres_anx <- merged_data %>% filter(Domain=="mMHPs" & scale=="1" & data1 > cut_off